 A new file will be created in the appropriate subfolder of

-/usr/local/submitty/GIT_CHECKOUT/Submitty/migration/migrations/.
+/usr/local/submitty/GIT_CHECKOUT/Submitty/migration/migrator/migrations/.
 The file will be named with the current date (year, month, day, hour, minute, second) and migration name string you supplied.
 The filename pattern will allow the migration system to chronologically sort your changes relative to existing & future changes.
+The created file has a string defining the arguments for that file, but largely, it’s a config object for Submitty (for accessing info stored in

 See the existing migrations for examples.